Pistorius lawyer demands answers over bloody leaked pictures

 In South Africa, he was a hero for both blacks and whites, transcending the racial divides that persist 19 years after the end of apartheid.

-Pistorius has admitted to shooting four times through the locked door but says he was acting in self-defense at what he thought was an intruder.
+Pistorius has admitted to shooting four times through the locked door but says he was acting in self-defence at what he thought was an intruder.

 Prosecutors accuse him of premeditated murder for firing into the door hitting Steenkamp, 29, in the head, hip and arm.